Tyler Ziegel: Personal life

+A year after the wedding, Ziegel and Kline divorced.

 After the tragedy, Ziegel tried to live a socially active life.
 He was unable to work, and the United States Department of Veterans Affairs (VA) paid him benefits.
 However, in 2007, Ziegel started a dispute with the VA over the size of the monthly compensation.
 Instead of the expected $4,000, initially he was awarded $2,700, which, according to Ziegel, was not enough to comfortably raise a family.
 Then Ziegel took part in the CNN program Special Investigations Unit, after which his financial demands were met.
-That program attracted the attention of a wide audience, many of whom expressed their support to Ziegel.
-Among them was a World War II veteran, Hershel Williams, a retired United States marine, who received the Medal of Honor for his actions in the Battle of Iwo Jima.
+That program attracted the attention of a wide audience, many of whom expressed their support to Ziegel, including Medal of Honor recipient Hershel W. Williams.

+Death

 His family announced that Ziegel died on December 26, 2012, from an overdose of alcohol and morphine.
 About 2,000 flags lined the streets of Metamora for miles in memory of Ziegel.

 In February 2013, Pat Quinn, the Governor of Illinois, referred in his State of the State address to the history of Ziegel as an example of the courage needed by state legislators.
 He said, "What we all need in this coming session is courage, real political courage to do the right thing.
 We don't need to look any further for examples of courage than our men and women in uniform.
 Men like Sergeant Tyler Ziegel, a proud Marine who grew up in Metamora, Illinois ..."

-In early May 2013, after an investigation of Ziegel's death, Peoria County Coroner Johnna Ingersoll said that death was caused by alcohol and drug intoxication, not by the fall.
-The analysis showed that Ziegel had a blood alcohol level of .123 and a level of morphine indicating the presence of heroin was 540 ng/ml.
+In early May 2013, after an investigation of Ziegel's death, Peoria County Coroner Johnna Ingersoll said that death was caused by alcohol and drug intoxication.
+The analysis showed that Ziegel had a blood alcohol level of 0.123% and a level of morphine indicating the presence of heroin was 540 ng/ml.
 The cause of death, according to Ingersoll, was the combination of these substances.
 The coroner's jury acknowledged that Ziegel's death was accidental.